Open Redirect

 • Check post-registration flows (where does it send you after signup?)

-• Test bypass patterns for any validation: protocol, domain confusion, encoding
+• Test bypass patterns: protocol, domain confusion, encoding, and the @ userinfo trick

-• Search JS source for location = using parameter input
+• Search JS source for location =, location.href =, location.replace(, location.assign(

 • For any open redirect found: immediately assess OAuth chain viability